friendly-developer/frogger-game/README.md

 * The higher the level the tougher the challenge
 * >All The Best

+## How to play
+* Navigate using :arrow_up: , :arrow_right:, :arrow_down: and :arrow_left:
+* Try to cross the pavement to increase your level
+* Avoid hitting bugs at all costs

 ### MIT License

 Copyright (c) 2016 Varun G